Sam Billings: International career

 Billings was first called into the England Performance Programme in 2014 and took part in a training camp in Sri Lanka during the English winter.
-He had played for an ECB under-16 side in 2006 and for England age group sides at under-17 and under-18 level before touring Bangladesh with the England under-19 side in 2009.
+He had played for an ECB under-16 team in 2006 and for England age group teams at under-17 and under-18 level before touring Bangladesh with the England under-19 team in 2009.

 He was named in the squad for the England Lions cricket team in the 2014/15 off-season in South Africa, making his debut and scoring 53 against a Gauteng Invitation XI in January 2015 and going on to play for the Lions in four of the five unofficial one-day international matches on the tour.
 In late 2014 he had been named in the provisional squad for the England cricket team before the 2015 Cricket World Cup, replacing the injured Craig Kieswetter, but did not feature in the final squad for the tournament.

 International debut

 Billings made his senior England international debut in an ODI against the touring New Zealand team in June 2015, playing as a batsman and scoring three runs.
 After playing in all five ODIs during the series, he made his Twenty20 International (T20I) debut on 23 June 2015, scoring 21 runs.
 He was an unused member of the ODI squad against Australia later the same summer before playing in the only T20I against the Australians at the end of August.

-After the New Zealand series Billing was a regular in England ODI and T20I squads but played infrequently for two years, never appearing in two consecutive England ODI teams until March 2017.
+After the New Zealand series, Billings was a regular in England ODI and T20I squads, but played infrequently for two years, never appearing in two consecutive England ODI teams until March 2017.
 He made his England debut as a wicketkeeper in the first T20I against Pakistan in Dubai in November 2015.
 He made his maiden international half-century in the match, reaching his fifty in 24 balls, before being run out for 53 off the last ball of the England innings.
 He took two catches and completed a stumping during the Pakistan innings as England won by 14 runs.
 He was adjudged man of the match for his performance during the match.

 He played for the Lions against Pakistan A in Dubai in January 2016, against South Africa in 2016 and was selected for the England squad for the 2016 World Twenty20 competition.
 He did not make an appearance for England during the competition, other than as a substitute fielder.
-He was named in a 30-man England Performance Squad for the 2016 domestic season and played for the full England T20 side against Sri Lanka in July 2016 and for the Lions side against Pakistan A and Sri Lanka A, scoring his highest List A cricket score of 175 against Pakistan at Canterbury, before touring Bangladesh with the England One Day International team in October, scoring his maiden ODI half-century with a score of 62 in the final match of the series batting as a replacement opening batsman, to help England to a 2–1 series win.
+He was named in a 30-man England Performance Squad for the 2016 domestic season and played for the full England T20 team against Sri Lanka in July 2016 and for the Lions team against Pakistan A and Sri Lanka A, scoring his highest List A cricket score of 175 against Pakistan at Canterbury, before touring Bangladesh with the England One Day International team in October, scoring his maiden ODI half-century with a score of 62 in the final match of the series batting as a replacement opening batsman, to help England to a 2–1 series win.